 Test results are made available for review by any member of the public upon request.
 Results must be in plain language.

-A QR code could still be utilized by a licensed hemp business to show additional information that is not required.
-Section 342.63 requires confirmation of testing, but does not require the certificate of analysis (COA) to be printed on the label or linked via QR code.
+A QR code may also be used to show additional information that is not required.
+Minnesota Statutes, section 342.63 requires confirmation of testing but does not require the certificate of analysis (COA) to be printed on the label or linked via QR code.
 The COA must be available upon request.
+Please review Minnesota Statutes, section 342.63 and Minnesota Rules, parts 9810.1400, 9810.0401, and 9810.0403 for the full list of requirements.

 Pursuant to Minnesota Statutes, section 342.44, subdivision 1 (c), an applicant for an LPHE manufacturer license must submit an attestation signed by a bona fide labor organization stating that the applicant has entered into a labor peace agreement as part of the application process.